 The seriousness and nature of an Honor Code violation as well as the student’s previous behavior, in large part, determines the consequences.
-Consequences for Honor Code violations that do not warrant a dismissal include, but are not limited to:
+The most serious violations will be sent from the administration committee to the superintendent with a recommendation of dismissal.
+Consequences for Honor Code violations that do not warrant a recommendation of dismissal include, but are not limited to:

 Because membership in the National Honor Society is based partially on character and integrity, a student in the NHS that is found guilty of an Honor Code violation is placed on probation for a period of 18 weeks.
 At the end of the 18 weeks, a student may make a written request to the NHS sponsor and high school principal to be taken off probation.
 Provided the student’s disciplinary record over the past 18 weeks has reflected honor and integrity, the student will be taken off probation and reinstated as a member of the National Honor Society.

 Students who hold a school or class office will be removed from those positions of leadership.

 If the Honor Code violation involves academic work (homework, tests, quizzes, papers, projects, etc.), the student will receive consequences as outlined in the HCS student handbook.